 What exercises will you do?

-Exercises will include analysing and rewriting poorly drafted legal letters or report extracts.
+Exercises will include analysing and rewriting poorly drafted legal letters, emails or report extracts.

 Work in pairs, threes, group and alone